Amerk84/airbrite-api/getting-started/creating-an-order.md

 __Step 1: Make sure you've created a Product__

-To get started, let's make double check that you have at least one product in Airbrite.
+To get started, let's double check that you have at least one product in Airbrite.
 To help, a sample test API key has been provided, so you can test right away.
 Make the following request:

     curl https://api.airbrite.io/v2/products \
         -u sk_test_a805be8b2add854f09976b3b5c0f5bd06c14617c: